esp-rs/std-training/README.md

    - `advanced/i2c-sensor-reading/solution`
 2. Run the bash script: `$ bash wokwi/run.sh`

-> When using Gitpod online enviroment, using the script is the reccomended
-> method since VScode task are not available
+> When using Gitpod online enviroment, VScode tasks are not available.

 ## Development